snAIl-ML/snail-ML/README.md

 [Blog](https://medium.com/team-snail)

 ## About this Repository ☝️
-snail_ML_server contains the image classifier API as well as the web app that allows user interaction
+snail-ML contains the logic used by the RaspberryPi computer to interact with the server and move the car.

 ## Contributing 🎭